thomd/salesforce-cli-tools/README.md

 # Salesforce CLI Tools

 A few CLI tools for my daily work with Salesforce.

-All scripts are only developed to be used on OSX.
+The scripts were created to fit my personal needs.
+They might not fit yours and might not work on your machine.

 ## Install